-Cash and cash equivalents includes restricted cash amounting to USD 0.7 million as at 20 February 2019 (20 February 2018 USD 0.8 million).
+Cash and cash equivalents includes restricted cash amounting to USD 1.8 million as at 20 February 2021 (USD 0.7 million as at 20 February 2020).
 The Company has a group account agreement and participates in a cash pool agreement.
 Both agreements are made with the Company's main bank, Nordea Bank Abp filial i Norge.
 The group account agreement implies that the Company can make overdrafts on individual bank accounts as long as the Company's total bank deposit is positive.

-Gard P. & I. (Bermuda) Ltd. has an overdraft facility with Nordea Bank Abp filial i Norge for an amount of USD 40 million.
-(20 February 2018 USD 40 million).
-Through the cash pool agreement, all the participating companies can make use of this overdraft facility.
-The cash pool agreement secures efficient use of the operating bank deposits through the companies' opportunities to make use of the overdraft facility on individual bank accounts accumulating up to USD 40 million in aggregate for the companies participating in the agreement.
+The cash pool agreement secures efficient use of the operating bank deposits through the companies' opportunities to make use of the overdraft facility on individual bank accounts.
 Each company participating in the cash pool agreement is jointly liable for the overdraft facility through unsecured guarantees.

-Note 15 - Statutory reserve
+Note 14 - Statutory reserve